-macOS (10.13 "High Sierra" or later required, runs on Intel and Apple M processors)
+macOS for Intel (10.13 "High Sierra" or later required, runs on Intel and Apple M processors)

-Please copy the disk image "Match-3-osx-installer.dmg" from the DVD's directory "Match!" to some temporary directory on your hard disk.
-Open the disk image in order to display its contents (e.g. by double-clicking on it), then run the installer "Match3.pkg" by double-clicking.
+Please copy the disk image "Match-4-macOS-Intel-installer.dmg" from the DVD's directory "Match!" to some temporary directory on your hard disk.
+Open the disk image to display its contents (e.g. by double-clicking on it), then run the installer "Match4.pkg" by double-clicking.
 Please follow the instructions on the screen, and note the terms of the "End User License Agreement", which will appear in the second dialog box!